wontothree/wontothree.github.io/_posts/robotics/optimalcontrol/2024-08-07-introduction-to-mpc.md

 The prediction horizon remains the same length despite the repetition of the optimization at future time instants. (receding horizon strategy)

-**First feature of receding horizon strategy** Since the state predictions $\mathbf{x}$ and hence the optimal input sequence $\mathbf{u}^*$ depend on the current state measurement $x(k)$, this procedure introduces feedback in the MPC law, thus providing a degree of robustness to modeling errors and uncertainty.
+**Features of receding horizon strategy**

+1. Since the state predictions $\mathbf{x}$ and hence the optimal input sequence $\mathbf{u}^*$ depend on the current state measurement $x(k)$, this procedure introduces feedback in the MPC law, thus providing a degree of robustness to modeling errors and uncertainty.
-**A second feature of receding horizon strategy** By continually shifting the horizon over which future inputs are optimized, it attempts to compensate for the fact that this horizon is finite.
+2. By continually shifting the horizon over which future inputs are optimized, it attempts to compensate for the fact that this horizon is finite.

-### Historical development
+## Historical development

 - 1960-70 : Receding horizon approaches were used to define computational methods for optimal control problems that have no closed-form solution.
 - 1980 : a means exploiting continual improvements in computational resources to improve performance
 - Recent : a eneral technique for deriving stabilizing controllers for constrained systems.
 And the availability of faster computers and improvements in computational efficiency of predictive controllers have extended its range of applications to include fast sampling systems.

-## Prediction Model
+# Prediction Model

 A very wide class of plant model can be incorporated in a predictive control strategy.

-Plant models

-- linear
-- nonlinear
-- discrete
-- continuous-time

-Prediction models

-- deterministic
-- stochastic
-- fuzzy
+Plant models: linear, nonlinear, discrete, or continuous-time

+Prediction models: deterministic, stochastic, or fuzzy

-### Linear plant model
+## Linear plant model

 For linear systems, the dependence of predictions $\mathbf{x}(k)$ on $\mathbf{u}(k)$ is linear.

-A quadratic predicted cost is thereforece a quadratic function of the input sequence $\mathbf{u}(k)$.
+A quadratic predicted cost is therefore a quadratic function of the input sequence $\mathbf{u}(k)$.

 Thus $J(k)$ can be expressed as a function of $\mathbf{u}$ in the form